Terken Khatun (wife of Ala al-Din Tekish): Background

-De facto co-ruler and Reign as Potential ruler
+De facto co-ruler and reign as potential ruler

-After the death of her husband, 'Ala' al-Din Tekish (1172-1200), she so dominated the court of their son, 'Ala' al-Din Muhammad II (1200–20), and quarreled so bitterly with his heir by another wife, Jalal al-Din, that she may have contributed to the impotence of the Khwarazmian Empire in the face of the Mongol onslaught.
-She had a separate Diwan and separate palace and the orders of the Sultan were not considered to be effective without her signature.
+After the death of her husband, 'Ala' al-Din Tekish (1172–1200), she so dominated the court of their son, 'Ala' al-Din Muhammad II (1200–20) – one historian termed the relationship between the Shah and his mother as 'an uneasy diarchy', which often acted to Muhammad's disadvantage.
+She quarreled so bitterly with his heir by another wife, Jalal al-Din, that she may have contributed to the impotence of the Khwarazmian Empire in the face of the Mongol onslaught.
+Turkan Khatun even had the laqab: "the Ruler of the World" (Khudavand-e Jahaan), and another one for her decrees: "Protector of peace and faith, Turkan the Great, the ruler of women of both worlds."
+She had a separate Diwan (state apparatus) and a palace and had and managed her fiefs in a huge area as much as her son, and had her own vizier and guard commander to carry out her affairs.
+The orders of the Sultan were not considered effective without her signature, of course, it applied to rewards and punishments as much as possible.
+If two separate decrees were issued by the Turkan Khatun and the Sultan on the same issue, they would only look at the date of the last decree to implement it.
 The Shah ruled the heterogeneous peoples without mercy.
 In face of Mongol attacks, Khwarazmian empire, with a combined army of 400,000, simply collapsed.
-Khwarazmshah Muhammed had retreated to Samarkand towards the end of his domination and he had to leave the capital city of Gurgenç (Köneürgenç, present-day Turkmenistan) to her.
+Khwarazmshah Muhammed retreated to Samarkand towards the end of his rule and had to leave the capital city of Gurgenç (Köneürgenç, present-day Turkmenistan) to her.

 Mongol invasion

 In 1219, Genghis Khan invaded Khwarazm.
-Many large and prosperous cities: Otrar, Khujand, Bukhara, Samarkand, Merv, Nishapur and others were razed and their inhabitants killed.
-Muhammad died after fleeing in 1220 or a year after on a deserted island in the Caspian sea.
+Many large and prosperous cities: Otrar, Khujand, Bukhara, Samarkand, Merv, Bamyan, Nishapur and others were razed and their inhabitants killed.
+Muhammad died after fleeing in 1220 or a year after on a deserted island in the Caspian Sea.
 She fled with the harem and the children of Khwarazmshah, took the royal treasury, and drowned 26 hostages, sons of different conquered rulers.
 She passed through the Karakum and took refuge in the Ilal fortress, but the Mongols captured the fortress soon afterwards.
 She and all the people were captured.
 The sons of the Shah were killed, his women and daughters were distributed to the sons and associates of Genghis Khan.

 Relations with Jalal al-Din

-Relationship between Turkan Hatun and her grandson, the son of Muhammad, Jalal al-Din, apparently was not good.
+Relationship between Turkan Khatun and her grandson, the son of Muhammad, Jalal al-Din, apparently was not good.
 When she was told to escape from the invading Mongols, she said: